 If you start coughing and wheezing at the first signs of spring, you may want to visit an allergist.
 He or she can determine what is causing your reaction and work with you to control your exposure.
 Your allergist may also prescribe medicine to help with your symptoms.

-For many allergy sufferers, pollen is the main problem.
+For many allergy sufferers, pollen is the culprit.
 You may notice that your asthma is worse on days that are hot, dry, and windy.
+These days are more likely to have high pollen counts.
 Your symptoms may lessen when rain washes pollen out of the air.

 Whenever possible, plan outdoor activities when there is less pollen in the air.
 You can check the local pollen count by logging on to www.aaaai.org/nab.
 The American Academy of Allergy, Asthma & Immunology updates the website daily in the spring.